-373 Irish Politics and Society
+Irish Politics and Society

 This course emphasizes the major factors that contributed to the making of modern Ireland.
-The topics to be covered include: the role of the Great Famine in altering both the social structure of Ireland and claims to Irish identity, the Irish diaspora and Irish emigrants to Atlantic Canada, social and political changes in the Republic of Ireland from independence to the 'Celtic Tiger' phenomenon and continuity and change in the conflict in Northern Ireland.
+The topics to be covered include the role of the Great Famine in altering both the social structure of Ireland and claims to Irish identity, the Irish diaspora and Irish emigrants to Atlantic Canada, social and political changes in the Republic of Ireland from independence to the 'Celtic Tiger' phenomenon and continuity and change in the conflict in Northern Ireland.
 Cross-listed as SOCI 373.
+Prerequisites: PSCI 101, 102(100) and 6 credits of PSCI at the 200-level (211/212 recommended).
 Three credits.